jank-lang/jank/compiler+runtime/doc/install.md

 brew install jank-lang/jank/jank
 ```

-If you can an error about `git-lfs`, try the following:
+If you get an error about `git-lfs`, try the following:

 ```sh
 git lfs install